WELCOME TO THE WILD, WILD WEST! HOME OF THE CORGI CORRAL!

 Puppy Corral: Photos of sold pups, plus new puppy care instructions

-*Prices & Pups Available*: This list is kept very current.
-Pricing info, pics of pups available with birth and availability dates, reservation instructions, and photo examples of the colors Corgis come in.
+*Prices & Reservations*: Pricing info, reservation instructions, and photo examples of the colors Corgis come in.

 We hope you'll have a hootin' good time!
 Corgis are VERY entertaining, which is why most of our customers come back for a second or third puppy!
 Just ask the Queen of England, nobody can have just one!
 The Puppy Care Page has been updated with some important info!

 If you just want Corgi information, we'll be glad to help you.
 Please check out our listings for safe dog foods while you're here.
 You will find the dog food page link if you scroll over the "HOME" page link above, as well as our contract.

 OUR PUPPIES:Most of our pups are AKC registered, born and raised in our home, never in a cage, but have a crate they like to sleep in inside of their play area so they are used to it.
 They are loved and cuddled, bathed weekly so they will be used to it, (usually with just a bit of water) but we don't recommend over bathing once you get them home.
 Always paper trained, first shots, wormed bi-weekly, and come with a health guarantee that also covers genetic defects.
 We welcome your calls and emails with questions/problems and love getting photos and success stories from our puppy parents, like our AKC Agility Champion pup, "SMART AS A WHIP!"
 We study and practice Cesar Millan dog training methods so you start with a well behaved puppy.

 WE BREED OUR CORGIS ON THE SMALL SIDE, WHICH MATURE 16-24 LBS.
 THEY ARE SMALLER THAN THE STANDARD CORGI MAKING THEM EASIER TO PICK UP. ;-)